janymuong/janymuong.github.io/_posts/2024-05-31-language-tests.md

 I kinda agree with the idea that "intellectuals put themselves in situations where they hear about things more often."
 However, I believe that there's more to it than just exposure to information.
 In my opinion, it's more about the ability to integrate and connect new knowledge to previously acquired information across different subjects.

-Intertextuality is the ability to make these connections and relate diverse concepts, which helps reinforce understanding and retention.
+Intertextuality is the ability to make these connections and relate diverse concepts.
 For example, you can notice a pattern in one subject and apply it to another, or connect a concept from a book to a real-life situation, and yes, even Tiktok.

 Critical thinking is crucial for retaining information.
 When students critically engage with material, they are more likely to remember it.
 Even if you don't like something, if your critical thinking skills are highly developed, you're more likely to remember why you didn't like a particular book.
 Smarter people are often emotionally engaged with their critical thinking, which reinforces their memory of specific details.